 Federal Income Tax

-As of 2011, Medicare tax is based on 1.45 percent of all of your wages.
+As of 2018, Medicare tax is based on 1.45 percent of all of your wages.
 Therefore, if you earn $460 weekly, you pay $6.67 weekly in Medicare tax.
 Your employer pays a matching amount in Medicare tax.
+If you are self-employed, you'll need to set aside 2.9 percent of your income to cover this tax.

 Social Security Tax

-As of 2011, Social Security tax is based on 4.2 percent of your wages up to $106,800.
+As of 2018, Social Security tax is on wages of up to $128,400.
 While Medicare is withheld from all wages earned, Social Security withholding stops for the year when you satisfy the annual wage limit and resumes when the next year begins.
-Your employer pays 6.2 percent up to $106,800 for the year in Social Security tax.
-As of September 2011, the employee's contribution was scheduled to return to 6.2 percent on Jan.
-1, 2012.
+Your employer pays 6.2 percent up to $128,400 for the year in Social Security tax.
+As of June 2018, the employee's contribution is also 6.2 percent.
+Those who are considered self-employed will be responsible for paying both the employee and employer percentages for a total of 12.4 percent.

 Employee tax rates are generally updated yearly; therefore, for accurate calculation, consult the Circular E for the tax year in question.
 The Circular E has all federal tax rates.
 It also includes withholding payment and reporting schedules that your employer must follow.
 As an employee in Florida, you do not have to file a state income tax return with the Florida Department of Revenue because you are not subject to the tax.
 However, if you receive a W-2, you must file a federal tax return with the IRS.